-Working with suppliers, contractors and vendors is an increasing trend in the post-pandemic workforce.
-Adopting best practices through supplier prequalification can assist in scaling capabilities while also maintaining a safe work environment.
+Working with suppliers, contractors, and vendors is an increasing trend in the post-pandemic workforce.
+Adopting Supplier Management Best Practices through supplier prequalification can assist in scaling capabilities while also maintaining a safe work environment.

 This post focuses on best practices of contractor–supplier management through prequalification because, if prequalification is not included, then it’s not truly an accurate list of best practices.

 What is Contractor / Supplier Management?

 Supplier is a general term referring to third-party contractors, subcontractors, and vendors who perform work or services for another company, often referred to as the owner or hiring client, but are not company employees.